 The Ambulance Museum was formed more than 30 years ago by serving and retired ambulance officers and other ambulance staff.
 After many years of operating a display and storage facility in Thomastown it relocated to 1/55 Barry Street Bayswater in 2015.

-The Museum has a growing collection of more than 20 ambulances.
-Additionally, it has a large collection of memorabilia, documents and photographs.
-The Museum Archive, which includes some old Ambulance Victoria district service records, is available to researchers (by appointment only).
+The Museum has a growing collection of more than 3o ambulance vehicles.
+Additionally, it has a large collection of medical memorabilia, documents and photographs.
+The Museum Archive, which includes some old Ambulance Victoria district service records which were on all sorts of media from film, VHS, Beta and slides is available to researchers now via data drives which make it easier for search and access.
+(This can be accessed by appointment only).

 Membership is open to serving and retired paramedics, ambulance officers, ambulance employees, families of deceased ambulance employees and interested members of general public.
 The museum accepts group tours (by appointment).
-Our vehicle fleet is operable and available for hire to film companies and other organisations.
+Our vehicle fleet is roadworthy and registered and available for hire to film companies and other organisations.

 If you value Victoria's ambulance heritage and want to assist with its preservation, the Museum accepts tax deductible donations and is seeking both minor and major corporate sponsors.